 Trend identification is the key to successfully choosing between overbought and oversold levels.
 It is important to look for oversold conditions when the bigger trend is up and overbought conditions when the bigger trend is down.
 In other words, look for trades in the direction of the bigger trend.
 14-day StochRSI would be considered a short-term indicator.
 Therefore, it is important to identify the medium-term trend when looking for overbought and oversold conditions.

 Chart 2 shows Boeing in a medium-term uptrend with StochRSI(14) becoming oversold in January and February.
 First, the medium-term was deemed up because the 10-day SMA was above the 60-day SMA.
 With an uptrend in place, oversold conditions were preferred to overbought conditions.
 StochRSI became oversold at least four times from December to February.
-For what it is worth, 14-day RSI did not become oversold during this timeframe because it is less sensitive.
-Oversold is not the same as bullish though.
-It serves as a warning to watch for a bounce.
+For what it's worth, 14-day RSI did not become oversold during this timeframe because it is less sensitive.
+However, oversold is not the same thing as bullish; oversold conditions instead serve as a warning to watch for a bounce.
 A catalyst is still needed to solidify the low and signal an actual upturn.
 In this example, chartists could look for prices to break above the 10-day SMA or for StochRSI to break above .50, its centerline.

 Chart 3 shows Flour Corp (FLR) within a downtrend and StochRSI registering overbought readings.
 First, the medium-term trend is down because the 10-day SMA is below the 60-day SMA.
 This means oversold readings are ignored and overbought readings become the focus.
 StochRSI moved above .80 in mid-October and early November (red arrows).
 These overbought readings suggested that the oversold bounce could end soon.
 Confirmation came when StochRSI moved back below .50 (red dotted lines).
 Chartists could also look for the stock to break back below its 10-day SMA to signal a short-term downturn.